Telefunken: History

 In 1959, Telefunken established a modern semiconductor works in Heilbronn, where in April 1960 production began.
 The works was expanded several times, and in 1970 a new 6-storey building was built at the northern edge of the area.
 At the beginning of the 1970s it housed approximately 2,500 employees.

 In 1967, Telefunken was merged with AEG, which was then renamed to AEG-Telefunken.
-In the beginning of the 1960s, Walter Bruch developed the PAL-colour television system for the company, in use by most countries of the western Hemisphere (except United States, Canada, Mexico and the western part of South America).
+In the beginning of the 1960s, Walter Bruch developed the PAL-colour television system for the company, in use by most countries of the western Hemisphere (except the United States, Canada, Mexico, and the western part of South America).
 PAL is established i.e. in the United Kingdom (PAL-I) and, except France, many other European countries -–also in Brazil (PAL-M), Argentina (PAL-N), South Africa, India and Australia.

 The mainframe computer TR 4 was developed at Telefunken in Backnang, and the TR 440 model was developed at Telefunken in Konstanz, including the first ball-based mouse named Rollkugel in 1968.
 The computers were in use at many German university computing centres from the 1970s to around 1985.
 The development and manufacture of large computers was separated in 1974 to the Konstanz Computer Company (CGK).
 The production of mini- and process computers was integrated into the automatic control engineering division of AEG.
 When AEG was bought by Daimler in 1985, "Telefunken" was dropped from the company name.

 In 1995, Telefunken was sold to Tech Sym Corporation (owners of Continental Electronics Corporation of Dallas) for $9 million.
 However, Telefunken remained a German company.

 In the 1970s and early 1980s, Telefunken was also instrumental in the development of high quality audio noise reduction systems, including telcom c4 (marketed since 1975), High Com (marketed since 1978), High Com II, High Com III, High Com FM, and CX (1982).